jina-ai/jina-hub/README.md

 # jina-hub

-Jina Hub is a centralized place to host immutable Jina components, flows and applications via container images, enabling users to employ, ship, share and exchange their best-practice in different Jina search applications.
+Jina Hub is a centralized place to host immutable Jina components, flows and applications via container images.
+It enables users to employ, ship, share and exchange their best-practice in different Jina search applications.

 <!-- START doctoc -->
 <!-- END doctoc -->